kitzberger/songs/Ordinary Year.md

 ## Chorus

-	Am     Dm                Bb       F
+	Em     Am                F        C
 	    I hope you guys can manage
-	       Gm                 F              C       C7
+	       Dm                 C              G       G7
-	 it's way too long since we have been outside
+	 it's way too long since we have spoken last
-	Am     Dm           Bb       F
+	Em     Am           F        C
 	    I vaguely do remember
-	       Gm                  F                C
+	       Dm               C              G
-	    your stupid face and what's it looking like
+	    we used to say someday we will go back

 ## Verse

 	At first it may feel funny
 	and there might be situations
 	when you wish someone else would choose for you

 	i guess that going vegan
 	could simplify that matter
 	in restaurants only one choice left for you

+## Chorus

+	Em     Am                F        C
+	    I hope you guys can manage
+	       Dm                 C              G       G7
+	 it's way too long since we have been outside
+	Em     Am           F        C
+	    I vaguely do remember
+	       Dm                  C                G
+	    your stupid face and what's it looking like

+## Outro

+	C G F